Writing Translator Code

 Batch Saving

 You will often need to make additional requests to fetch all the metadata needed, either to make multiple items, or to get additional information on a single item.
 The most common and reliable way to make such requests is with the utility functions Zotero.Utilities.doGet, Zotero.Utilities.doPost, and Zotero.Utilities.processDocuments.
+New and updated translators should use the new async HTTP request methods.
+Documentation is forthcoming, but look for await request in existing translators for examples.

 Import Translators